exyi/diplomka/diplomka/text/2-oview-6-software.md

 * Ease of use in execution and output processing.

 FR3D does not calculate the standard basepair parameters discussed in @sec:std-base-parameters, and it does not support writing out its own calculated parameters.
-Because of that, we have to modify FR3D or use other software to calculate them.
+Because of that, we would have to modify FR3D or use other software to calculate them.
 FR3D determines the basepairs based on a set of custom rules, distinct for each type of basepairs.
 The rules are not described in literature or documentation, but the rules are conveniently placed in a single source file: [`classifiers/class_limits.py`](https://github.com/BGSU-RNA/fr3d-python/blob/6f0a75ed547c7862d804a8a70ad73e04de89955f/fr3d/classifiers/class_limits.py#L340){.link-no-footnote}.